 Related Literature.
-Our paper is related to several strands of literature.
-First, it contributes to the literature on consumer search.
-In the classic Wolinsky (1986) model of search with differentiated products, and in the literature that builds upon it, consumers sequentially search for the best "match".
-Each firm offers a single product, and products are symmetric in that consumers' valuations are drawn from the same distribution.
-Our paper contributes to that literature in several ways.
-First, we introduce product heterogeneity in an analytically tractable way by assuming that products differ in "popularity" (i.e., the probability with which a consumers likes a product); we also allow consumers to differ not only in their match values but also in their search costs.
-Second, we analyze pricing and product choice of a multiproduct monopolist.
-The existing literature on consumer search mostly focuses on (competing) single-product firms, and the few papers that do consider multiproduct firms (e.g., Zhou, 2014; Rhodes, 2015; Rhodes et al., 2021) typically assume that, upon visiting a multiproduct firm, a consumer automatically learns his match values (and prices) for all of the products offered by that firm (i.e., there is no within-firm search).
-10 Third, by introducing distinguishable slots, we allow for directed sequential search, in contrast to most of the literature on consumer search.
+Our paper is related to several strands of literature.8 First, it builds on the consumer search literature.
+In the classic Wolinsky (1986) model of search among single-product firms and in the literature that builds upon it, products are symmetric in that consumers' valuations are drawn from the same distribution, and consumers sequentially search for the best match.
+We contribute to that literature in several ways.
+First, we introduce product heterogeneity in an analytically tractable way by assuming that products differ in popularity (measured by the probability with which a consumers likes a product), as in Kamenica (2008) and Chen and He (2011); we also allow consumers to differ not only in their match values but also in their search costs.9 Second, most of this literature studies non-directed search, in which consumers randomly pick the next firm to visit.
+Our focus on directed search is instead related to the notion of firm prominence.10 For example, Armstrong, Vickers and Zhou (2009) show that, in addition to a symmetric equilibrium featuring random search, there also exists an equilibrium with price dispersion in which all consumers correctly expect some firm to be cheaper than others, inducing them to inspect it first.
+More recently, Anderson and Renault (2021) consider a setting with asymmetric firms and provide conditions under which any search order can be sustained in equilibrium.
+However, this literature focuses on the role of prices as a driver of search between firms; we study instead the role of positioning as steering search within a firm.
+Third, the existing literature mostly focuses on (competing) single-product firms, and the few papers that do consider multiproduct firms (e.g., Zhou, 2014; Rhodes, 2015; Rhodes et al., 2021) typically assume that, upon visiting a multiproduct firm, a consumer automatically